adrianrramos/REST_countries_API_ReactApp/README.md

 - Search for a country using an `input` field
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page
-- Toggle the color scheme between light and dark mode *(optional)*
+- Toggle the color scheme between light and dark mode

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ## What I learned